Skip to content

 BrightLocal's Local Consumer Review Survey 2026 (published February 2026) reveals a consumer base that is more review-dependent, more demanding, and more platform-diverse than ever before.
 The numbers are striking:

+Review recency matters enormously.
+22% of consumers only pay attention to reviews from the past two weeks, and 26% limit themselves to the past month.
 Generic, templated responses actively damage perception.
 Meanwhile, 94% of consumers say a negative review has convinced them to avoid a business, and 62% would stop buying from companies that censor reviews.

 Why This Matters for UK Businesses

 The economic context is driving this behaviour.
 Rising prices, declining product quality, and economic uncertainty mean consumers are doing more research before spending.
 Trust in advertising has collapsed—84% have stopped trusting ads—making reviews the primary trust signal.
+Consumers now use an average of six different review sites when evaluating businesses.
+Google's share as a review platform dropped from 83% to 71%—the most significant decline in years.

 For businesses managing their SEO and online visibility strategy, this means reputation management can no longer be an afterthought—it's central to whether potential customers ever reach your website in the first place.